-Only Hospital- Wide (All- Condition, All- F 1789 Hospital- Wide All-Cause Jnplanned Readmission Measure (HWR) 1550 Hospital-level risk-standardized complication rate (RSCR) following elective primary total hip arthroplasty (THA) and/or total knee arthroplasty (TKA) 0468 Hospital 30-day, all- cause, risk- standardized mortality rate (RSMR) following pneumonia hospitalization 1893 Hospital 30- Day, all-cause, risk-standardized mortality rate (RSMR) following chronic obstructive pulmonary disease (COPD) hospitalization 2558 Hospital 30-Day, All- Cause, Risk- Standardized Mortality Rate (RSMR) Following Coronary Artery Bypass Graft (CABG) Surgery 0230 Hospital 30-day, all- cause, risk- standardized mortality rate (RSMR) following acute myocardial infarction (AMI) hospitalization dentified using inpatient Medicare FFS claims data.
-The model adjusts for casemix differences based on the clinical status of catients at the cime of admission.
-We use condition categories (CCs), which are clinically meaningful groupings of more than 15,000 CD-9-CM cliagnosis codes (Pope et al., 2000).
-A file that contains a list of che ICD-9-CM codes and their groupings into CCs is attached in data field S.2b (Data Dictionary or Code Table).
-In addition, only comorbidities chat convey information about the patient at admission or in che 12 months orior, and not complications chat arise during the course of the ndex incospitalization, are included in che risk adjust for CCs chat may represent adverse events of care when they are only recorded in che index incospitalization, are included in che risk adjust for CCs chat may represent adverse events of care when they are only recorded in che index include a condition-specific ndicator for conditions with more than 1,000 admissions and on ally each when they are for Medicare extra for Medicare extra for Medicare extra for Medicare for
+3504 Claims- Only Hospital- Wide (All- Condition, All- Procedure) Risk- Standardized Mortality Measure 1789 Hospital- Wide All-Cause Unplanned Readmission Measure (HWR) 1550 Hospital-level risk-standardized complication rate (RSCR) following elective primary total hip arthroplasty (THA) and/or total knee arthroplasty (TKA) 0468 Hospital 30-day, all- cause, risk- standardized mortality rate (RSMR) following pneumonia hospitalization 1893 Hospital 30- Day, all-cause, risk-standardized mortality rate (RSMR) following chronic obstructive pulmonary disease (COPD) hospitalization 2558 Hospital 30-Day, All- Cause, Risk- Standardized Mortality Rate (RSMR) Following Coronary Artery Bypass Graft (CABG) Surgery 0230 Hospital 30-day, all- cause, risk- standardized mortality rate (RSMR) following acute myocardial infarction (AMI) hospitalization identified using inpatient Medicare FFS claims data.
+The model adjusts for casemix differences based on the clinical status of patients at the time of admission.
+We use condition categories (CCs), which are clinically meaningful groupings of more than 15,000 ICD-9-CM diagnosis codes (Pope et al., 2000).
+A file that contains a list of the ICD-9-CM codes and their groupings into CCs is attached in data field S.2b (Data Dictionary or Code Table).
+In addition, only comorbidities that convey information about the patient at admission or in the 12 months prior, and not complications that arise during the course of the index hospitalization, are included in the risk adjust for CCs that may represent adverse events of care when they are only recorded in the index admission.
+The models also include a condition-specific indicator for all AHRQ CCS categories with sufficient volume (defined as those with more than 1,000 admissions nationally each year for Medicare FFS data) as well as a single indicator for conditions with insufficient volume (defined as those with more than 1,000 admissions nationally each year for Medicare FFS data) as well as a single indicator for conditions with insufficient volume in each year for leach year for meach year for ye